-I bet each of us who’s reading this, at some point in time, must have thought of their life’s purpose.
+I bet each of us who’s reading this, at some point in time, must have thought of our life’s purpose.
 I have spoken to numerous people understanding their purpose and have come across different answers spread across the spectrum: from knowing since as long back as their memory takes and still many who are still searching for one.

 And it is with this intent that I write about Padma Shree Awardee Saalumarada Thimakka who has lived all her life knowing her life’s goal and has worked relentlessly for decades towards it.